-My bandmates, the other day, were watching the concert of Elvis Presley for a change, and could not help but wonder at the extraordinary appeal and power of his voice and stage presence.
-“This guy is a complete package,” my bassist quipped.
-I replied that Elvis also got an incredible lyric baritone voice with rich low notes and excellent high notes.
+The other day, my bandmates were watching Elvis Presley’s concert for a change, and could not help but wonder at the extraordinary appeal and power of his voice and stage presence.
+“This guy is the complete package,” my bassist quipped.
+I replied that Elvis also has an incredible lyric baritone voice with rich low notes and excellent high notes.

 What is a Baritone Voice?

 The baritone voice ranges from second A just below the middle C to that of A above middle C. It is known for its depth and richness, as well as its low pitch.
 This voice range is often not given much attention, yet, if you have this range, then you are fortunate.

 You may also think that you can’t be a rock star if you have a distinctive baritone voice.
 Yet, you can, and there were baritone singers who could rock.
 With the right training, of course, you can do a lot with a baritone voice.